-Cindi Solomon represents dozens of states, cities, counties and other municipalities as part of Motley Rice’s opioid litigation team.
+Cindi Solomon represents dozens of governmental entities, including states, cities, counties and other municipalities as part of Motley Rice’s opioid litigation team.

 In addition to her legal career, Cindi has worked for several years to promote eye health in the Charleston, S.C., area, including co-founding and serving as Volunteer Executive Director of Operation Sight, a non-profit that provides free cataract surgery and other services to those in need.
 She also served as a member of the Board of Directors for the Association for the Blind and Visually Impaired – Charleston from 2011 to 2016.